 7 min read.

-Most of us growing up were never taught how to manage our emotions.
-In school, we learned the functional necessities – reading, writing, speaking, math, science, history (unraveling the mystery!).
+Most of us growing up weren’t explicitly taught how to manage our emotions.
+In school, we learned the functional skills, but the social-emotional skills had to be learned through our own experience.

-And yet, there are still so many of us who either don’t know who we are, or can’t accept who we are, and it ends up stripping away the love in this world because we haven’t learned to love ourselves.
+And yet, there are still so many of us who either don’t know who we are, or can’t accept who we are, and it ends up stripping away so much good from this world because we haven’t learned to find the good in ourselves.

-Is that why some of us feel too rude to ask for what we want out of life?
+Could that be why some of us feel too rude to ask for what we want out of life?
+To dream big?
+To share our truths?

 We need those emotions back.
 We need to be able to feel again.
-We need the ability to ask big questions, dive in to how we really feel, learn to celebrate any and all emotions that come up.
-We need better Emotional Intelligence (aka EQ).
+We need the ability to ask big questions, dive into how we really feel rather than suppress them, and learn to celebrate any and all the emotions that come up.
+We need better emotional intelligence.

 Let’s first define what emotions are.
-You might initially think of the 6 primary emotions – anger, disgust, fear, happiness, sadness and surprise.
+You might initially think of the 5 basic emotions – anger, disgust, fear, sadness, and joy.
 Cool, that covers the whole spectrum, right?

 Nah playa.
 You got a lot more emotions in that brain of yours.
 Check them out here.

-Now what if I told you that our emotions and how we feel them are a social construct (and I ain’t even smoking)?
+Now what if I told you that our emotions and how we feel them are a social construct (and I ain’t even smoking anything)?

 Whaaaaat?
 Emotions are not natural human traits?
 What do you mean?
 We all have them!
 It’s in my head and body.
 How can someone socially construct how I feel?

-Because our emotions are just a way for your brain to explain what’s going on around you.
+Because according to professor and psychologist, Lisa Feldman Barrett, our emotions are just a way for your brain to explain what’s going on around you.
 Humans are capable of experiencing all of these emotions, but they aren’t built in at birth.
 They have been developed since the first of man by observation and interpretation of each other’s behaviors.

 Well, that’s just it.
 Emotions are only how we perceive them to be and are going to be felt and expressed differently in every individual.
 It is an old, traditional view that emotions are innate within us.